-Under most jurisdictions, you have a limited amount of time to pursue a legal claim for a surgical error.
-The Washington D.C. statute of limitations sets forth the amount of time you have to pursue such a legal case.
+Under most jurisdictions, you have a limited amount of time to pursue a legal claim.
+The Washington, DC statute of limitations sets forth the amount of time you have to pursue such a legal case.

-Typically, the clock starts ticking the day the surgical error occurred or when the patient was made aware of/discovered the error.
-However, there are many factors at play in surgical error cases, including if death resulted.
+Typically, the clock starts ticking the day the error occurred or when the patient was made aware of the mistake.
+However, there are many factors at play in medical malpractice claims, especially if death was involved.

-As soon as you suspect that you or a loved one were the victims of a surgical error, you should contact an experienced surgical error attorney.
+As soon as you suspect that you or a loved one were the victims of a surgical error, you should contact an experienced medical malpractice attorney.

-It is difficult to know ahead of time how long a surgical error case will take.
+It is difficult to know ahead of time how long a medical mistake case will take.
 Oftentimes, the more serious your injuries are, the longer your case will take to complete.

 Other factors that impact how long a case can take include: